NahaeKang-phd/NahaeKang-phd.github.io/_pages/about.md

     - /about.html
 ---

 <p> Hello, I am a passionate researcher in applied economics and health economics.
-My research interests lie at the intersection of policy evaluation, children's health, and environmental health. </p>
+My research investigates how policy interventions and behavioral factors shape household consumption and overall well-being. </p>

-<p> I hold a BA in Food and Resource Economics and an MA in Economics, both from Korea University.
-Currently, I am pursuing Ph.D. in Consumer Science in the Department of Human Sciences at The Ohio State University.
-My dissertation explores issues in health economics, particularly the effects of behavioral and policy factors on well-being. </p>
+<p> I earned PhD in Consumer Science from The Ohio State University in 2025.
+Currently, I am a Postdoctoral Scholar in the Department of Human Sciences at OSU, working with Dr. Dean Lillard.
+Prior to my doctoral studies, I completed my MA in Economics and BA in Food and Resource Economics at Korea University. </p>

 <!---
 This is the front page of a website that is powered by the \[Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages. \[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the \[Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork \[this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at \[stuartgeiger.com](http://stuartgeiger.com), which uses \[this Github repository](https://github.com/staeiou/staeiou.github.io).